 have been considered and included where appropriate and the activity goes some way towards self-sufficiency.

-There are three components of a grant application: core application questions, financial information and support material.
+There are 4 components of a grant application: core application questions, project targets, financial information and support material.
 Each plays a significant and distinct role in creating a whole picture about your activity.

 Your answers to the core application questions should give assessors an overview of your activity.